OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 Defence Class (a.k.a.
 Defense) and Difficulty Class (a.k.a.
 Difficulty) are synonymous; both provide the required target number for all action checks.
 The gamemaster has three methods for determining DC.

-***Attacks.*** Used for attacks where an opposition can defend.
+***Attacks.*** Actions where the opposition must defend itself.
 An opponent's defense class provides the target number for the attack action.

 > DC = The Defense Class of an opponent.